 1. FloppyData

-FloppyData offers high-speed, affordable datacenter, residential, and mobile proxies and user-friendly dashboards.
+FloppyData offers high-speed, affordable datacenter, residential, and mobile proxies with a robust proxy server infrastructure and user-friendly dashboards.
 It’s a solid choice for scrapers who want reliable performance without breaking the bank.

 Key strengths: